VP's Work for Equity Informed by Her Latinx Culture

 Of course — the race gap and gender gap.
 For Latinas, we are the lowest in terms of compensation when you break it down by women and race.
 It's very real.
 (Read more about the pay gap for Latinas.)

 A lot of it has to do with the fact that many of us are the first generation to grow up here and graduate from college, so we don't have the generational knowledge to know what's fair and what's not.
 My mom would never have been able to say, "That's not fair compensation."
 Often, we are just grateful to have been able to go to college, to get a degree and to have a profession.
 We lack generational knowledge to seek fairness in these spaces.
-There are a lot of knowledge gaps on things like how to buy a home and how to do financial planning.
+There are a lot of knowledge gaps including how to buy a home and how to do financial planning.
 It takes several generations to gain that knowledge and be able to pass that down.

 Our community has been able to focus on small businesses and found our own communal ways of investing in ourselves because so many haven't had access to banking and finance for a variety of reasons.
 We use tandas — a communal way of saving and supporting each other.
 Maybe 10 people will give $100 once a month.
 Each month, a different person gets $1,000 until everyone in the group has a turn.
 It's an example of how we've had to figure out ways to support each other that serve our community.